Corporations Elections Licensing Securities Charities

 - finance companies - complaints against finance companies that hold liens on vehicles.
 The Board does not license finance companies and so no jurisdiction over this profession.

-The Board cannot issue or get your title for you.
+- titles - requests to acquire or issue a car title.
 Titles are issued through the Department of Revenue.
 The consumer may request the surety bond for the licensee from the Board.

-The Board cannot provide legal advice to you.
-You would need to contact an attorney or other legal counsel for advice.
+- legal advice - the Board cannot provide legal advice to you.
+You should contact an attorney or other legal counsel for advice.

 Verbal complaints are not accepted.

 Include all documents in your possession that pertain to your complaint, such as a bill of sale, a sales contract, a copy of a title, a warranty/buyer's guide issued by the dealer, or any other written communication that supports your complaint.

 If submitting a complaint reporting unlicensed practice, include the dealer's name and address.
 If known, also include the name of the person you dealt with at the dealership, the date of purchase, and the Vehicle Identification Number (VIN) of the vehicle in question.

 Verify a dealer's license status by selecting the link Search for a Licensee on our website.
 Every licensed used motor vehicle dealer in Georgia is listed on this site.
 Complete the fields and follow the steps to search for the dealer in which you are interested.
 The search results will indicate the license number, the status of the dealer, the date the license was issued, the date the license expires, and if any public board orders exist.
 If you are unsure of the exact name of the dealer, use the * symbol within the name for a broader search.

-You will need to complete the Change of Location or Name form.
+You will need to complete the Request for Name Change and/or Address Change form.

 Change of location requires photographs of the new location, including the sign, and a new certificate of liability insurance, which lists the new location address.